namhyung/uftrace/doc/uftrace-live.md

       18.380 us [ 1234] |   } /* a */
       19.537 us [ 1234] | } /* main */

-The 'finish' trigger is to end recording.
+The `finish` trigger is to end recording.
 The process still can run and this can be useful to trace unterminated processes like daemon.

-The 'filter' and 'notrace' triggers have same effect as `-F`/`--filter` and `-N`/`--notrace` options respectively.
+The `filter` and `notrace` triggers have same effect as `-F`/`--filter` and `-N`/`--notrace` options respectively.

+The `hide` trigger has the same effect as `-H`/`--hide` option that hides the given functions, but do not affect to the functions in their subtree unlike the `notrace` trigger.

 Triggers only work for user-level functions for now.